nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 6:

 Now it's time to add the keyhole fasteners to the back of the piece.
 I placed one near the top of the triangle and the second one directly under it on the base.
+I predrilled holes for the screws to avoid splitting the wood.

+You might find that your keyhole fastener is too big to fit on one of your boards.
+Feel free to drill an inch or so into the board with a large-ish bit so that a nail or screw can fit inside.

 ### Step 7: